umarhassan-mitodl/8.13-14-fall-2016/content/pages/syllabus/expectations-and-grading-policy.md

 You must submit your written summary to your section instructor by the appointed deadline: specifically, written reports for each experiment will be due by midnight on the day after your oral exam.
 It is expected, however, that the paper will be essentially complete by the time of your oral exam.
 The delay between oral exam and paper submission allows you to correct any egregious mistakes that were uncovered during the exam so as not to repeat them in your written work and receive a double penalty!

-Your summary’s organization and style should resemble that of an article in the {{% resource_link "9c0840c9-b1be-4b15-a7b3-56478cfa8975" "_Physical Review Letters_" %}}.
+Your summary’s organization and style should resemble that of an article in the [_Physical Review Letters_](https://journals.aps.org/prl/authors).
 In particular, the abstract is essential.
 It should briefly mention the motivation (purpose), the method (how measured) and most importantly, the quantitative result with uncertainties.

 The report must be typeset in a form that would be suitable for submission as a manuscript.
 To aid you in this process, we have produced a sample paper template written in LATEX that we encourage you to study and use for your own submissions.
 The sample paper is downloadable from {{% resource_link 37724ef0-39b0-1ee5-0afa-95aa804d8a20 "Written and Oral Report Resources" %}} along with its associated .tex file.